vic-ma/howtodismantle.github.io/_posts/2024-03-15-The-ultimate-SAP-Ninja-guide-on-how-to-handle-multiple-BAPI-returns.md

 ## How to handle function with no return table

 In the last two examples, we always had at least one return table to feed the usable output of the SAP data source.
 Let's assume that an RFC function module does not return any tables at all, and only has scalar return parameters.
 We can use our sample BAPI and just ignore the table.
-So do we handle the return values and turn it into a data source table output?
+So how do we handle the return values and turn it into a data source table output?

 We again make use of the `@RETVAL` parameter to address the output table.
 If we apply that to scalar values, the SAP data source will turn it into a table with exactly one row, and store the data there.
 To indicate the column name, we add the column name separated by `$`.
 So `@RETVAL$MyColumn` stores the value in the `MyColumn` column.